 You can apply for an internal review in any of the following situations:

-- You were unable to attend the RTB hearing due to circumstances that were beyond your control;
+• You were unable to attend all or part of the RTB hearing due to circumstances that could not be anticipated and were beyond your control;

-- You have new and relevant evidence that was unavailable at the time of the RTB hearing; or
+• You have new and relevant evidence that was unavailable at the time of the RTB hearing and materially affects the decision;

 You can learn more about what each of these situations and how terms like ‘fraud’ are interpreted at the Residential Tenancy Branch’s website section on applying for review of a decision.
 If you think any of the above points might describe your situation, you should go to the RTB office or website, or the nearest Service BC office, and request a review as soon as possible.
 The RTB should be able to confirm that you have filed for review if your landlord calls to ask.